-For information on supported ExpressCards, see Specifications.
+See Specifications for information on supported ExpressCards.

-NOTE: An ExpressCard is not a bootable device.
+MOTE: An ExpressCard is not a bootable device.

 ExpressCard Blanks

 Your computer shipped with a plastic blank installed in the ExpressCard slot.
 Blanks protect unused slots from dust and other particles.
 Save the blank for use when no ExpressCard is installed in the slot; blanks from other computers may not fit your computer.